pytorch/pytorch/docs/source/fx.rst

 -  Gotcha around ``training`` flag and submodules

    -  When using functionals like ``torch.nn.functional.dropout``, it will be common for the training argument to be passed in as ``self.training``.
-During FX tracing, this will likely be baked in as a constant value
+During FX tracing, this will likely be baked in as a constant value.

     ::

         import torch
         import torch.fx